Sunday, March 14, 2021

 It's a murder-mystery set in a local, but fictitious, winery.

-With over three hundred wineries in British Columbia Canada, it was a challenge to pick a name for my winery, that wasn't already in use.
-I decided to use one of Lawrie's favourite expressions, and called it the No Regrets Winery.
-It is supposedly located in the southern part of the Okanagan Valley.
+With over three hundred wineries in British Columbia, Canada, it was a challenge to pick a name for my winery that wasn't already in use.
+I chose one of Lawrie's favourite expressions and named my fictitious winery No Regrets.
+It is supposedly located in the southern part of the Okanagan Valley

 Sharon Hickey and Kerry Younie - let's go!

-The hard-working crew were flying to keep up with the speeding bottles.
-At the end of the day they had bottled eighteen pallets of wine.
+The hard-working crew was flying to keep up with the speeding bottles.
+At the end of the day, they had bottled eighteen pallets of wine.

-Video of bottling line and workers in action.
+Video of the bottling line and workers in action.

 When you read Corked, keep them in mind.

-The automated line is the brain-child of Norman Cole, founder and owner of Artus Bottling Ltd. Started in 2005 the company provides a much-needed, mobile beverage bottling for the small to medium-sized wineries and cideries in the Okanagan Valley.
-Without this service many of the smaller companies struggled with maintaining their own equipment for use two a year; once in the spring to bottle the whites, and again in the fall to package up the reds.
+The automated line is the brainchild of Norman Cole, founder and owner of Artus Bottling Ltd. Started in 2005, the company provides a much-needed, mobile beverage bottling for small to medium-sized wineries and cideries in the Okanagan Valley.
+Previously, many smaller wineries struggled to afford equipment that was used twice a year; once in the spring to bottle the whites, and again in the fall for the reds.

 Ruby Blues Wine & Gift Shop